AkhilP423/web-sprint-challenge-adding-data-persistence/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.
 You might prepare by writing down your own answers before hand.

+Apparently, the tests aren't working, it must be something with syntax.
+I'm confident the project overall is good with a few changes though.

 1. Explain the difference between Relational Databases and SQL.
 In relational databases, data is stored in a tabular format (rows and columns).
 This is something you may see in an excell spreadsheet.
 A collection of rows and columns is a table, and each row represents a single record, which is made up of one+ columns.